 Start From

-Normally from the 23rd-30th of August every year
+Normally, from the 23rd to the 30th of August every year

-Most of the maiden who take part are in their teens, although there are some younger ones who participate.
+Most of the maidens who take part are in their teens, although some younger ones participate.
 During the first week, the young maiden gathers reeds from the specially selected areas, some of the older girls travel for a long distance, leaving the young ones to choose the reeds closer to their homes.

-The day of the reed dance begins with bathing and grooming prior to appearing before the King and the Queen Mother.
+The day of the Reed Dance begins with bathing and grooming before appearing before the King and the Queen Mother.
 The girls wear short beaded skirts decorated with fringes and buttons;

 Together with anklets, bracelets, necklaces, and colorful sashes.

-Each sash has appendages of different colored wool streamers, those denote whether or not the is betrothed.
+Each sash has appendages of different colored wool streamers, which denote whether or not the wearer is betrothed.
 The Royal family princesses wear red feathers in their hair and lead the maidens to perform before their majesties.

-Each group has its own particular dance steps and sound which marks the respect for the Monarch and his mother.
-Many of the girls carry torches to indicate that had cut the reeds at night.
+Each group has its particular dance steps and sound, which mark the respect for the Monarch and his mother.
+Many of the girls carry torches to indicate that they have cut the reeds at night.

-The reed dance attracts young maidens and young men from across the Kingdom and foresters the unity of clans which characterizes modern Swaziland as devoid of tribal differences.
+The reed dance attracts young maidens and young men from across the Kingdom and fosters the unity of clans, which characterizes modern Swaziland as devoid of tribal differences.

-Pick up at the airport and we go for refreshments we check in at the lodge where you will luggage and we head straight to Ludzidzini where the Reed Dance Umhlanga in SiSwati Language.
-This is where you will find the girls gathering at the Queen Mother’s royal village, at Ludzidzini, in Sobhuza time it was at Lobamba.
+Pick up at the airport and we go for refreshments, we check in at the lodge where you will luggage, and we head straight to Ludzidzini, where the Reed Dance Umhlanga is in the SiSwati Language.
+This is where you will find the girls gathering at the Queen Mother’s royal village, at Ludzidzini.
+In Sobhuza's time, it was at Lobamba.
 They come in groups from the 200 or so chiefdoms and are registered for security.

 Men, usually four, supervise them, appointed chiefs.
-They sleep in the huts of relatives in the village or in classrooms of nearby schools.
+They sleep in the huts of relatives in the village or classrooms of nearby schools.
 This is a very exciting time for the maidens.
-This will be enough for the day and we go back to our Lodge for Dinner.
+This will be enough for the day, and we will go back to our Lodge for Dinner.

 Overnight Lodge